Royal Navy personnel speak of their pride as they prepare for coronation

 More than 900 naval personnel will march in London on May 6 with 60 taking part in the tri-service guard of honour.

-The personnel have been making final drill rehearsals with the Royal Marines Band Plymouth at HMS Excellent on Whale Island, Portsmouth, Hampshire.
+The personnel have been making final drill rehearsals with the Royal Marines Band Plymouth at HMS Excellent on Whale Island, Portsmouth.

 The band drummers have been kitted out with a new drum for the occasion featuring the royal cypher and the King’s crown.